djalbat/necessary/README.md

 These functions generally take either a callback or an array of callbacks, followed by a `done()` function and an optional `context` argument.
 They all pass a `next()` function to the callbacks followed by the `done()` function, the `context` and then an `index` argument.
 Callbacks are given access to the `done()` function which can be called instead of the `next()` function in order to terminate early.

 * The `whilst()` function takes a single callback, which it calls each time the callback invokes the given `next()` function or until the callback invokes the given `done()` function.
 The callback can also force termination by returning a truthy value, in which case it must *not* call the given `next()` or `done()` functions.
-In the example below the callback will be exectuted ten times:
+In the example below the callback will be executed ten times:

 ```
 const context = {}; ///